msukhare/number_indentification_CNN/README.md

 * You can also use AdamOptimizer if you remove comment on line 82, and put a comment on line 81.

 * Another architecture is available in `train_cnn.py`, it's a random CNN find on a blog.
-You can remove comment on line 190, and put a comment on line 191.
+You can remove comment on line 190, and put a comment on line 191 to get this arhcitecture.

 ### About `use_cnn.py`: